wp-plugins/rs-nofollow-blogroll/readme.txt

 * Initial release.

 == Upgrade Notice ==
-= 1.0.2 =
+= 1.0.3 =
-Added a fix to prevent network activation when used in multisite.
+Made various minor code improvements and added an .htaccess file to control browser access to certain files.
 Please see Changelog for details.

 == Frequently Asked Questions ==